gkappler/CombinedParsers.jl/docs/src/lib/parsers.md

 convert
 ```

-For non base 10 numbers you can use option
+For non base 10 numbers, use
 ```@docs
 CombinedParsers.integer_base
 ```